Published in Segerstrom Center's April 2016 magazine

 Maria Simeone, parent, educator, advocate, author and creator of MusicMovestheBrain

-MOVE TO LEARN -- Ongoing private sessions with MTL trainer Maria Simeone, for parents and children.
+Move to Learn uses research-based reflex movements, music, & sound therapy to help kids learn, focus, and behave better in/out of the classroom!
 Maria is currently the ONLY MTL trainer in the USA!
 This is a wonderful Australian-based program designed to help children, teens, and adults with learning difficulties and behavioral challenges.
 Go to the Program & Classes tab above for more information.
-To check out her MTL link: www.movetolearn.com.au/about/international/usa/
+For a free consult: firstname.lastname@example.org

 Here you'll find interactive videos, lesson plans and related research using Flexity Jig voice and body movement and drumming with the Remo Drum Table with Comfort Sound Technology!
 Give it a try and share!